History of Turkish Airlines in Timeline

 In 1987, Turkish Airlines added a route to New York City via Brussels.

-In 1987, the company posted losses, largely due to high payments on its dozen new Airbus A310s.
+In 1987, Turkish Airlines posted losses, largely due to high payments on its dozen new Airbus A310s.

-In 1990, Turkish Airlines ordered five Airbus A340 aircraft with the option for five more to enable non-stop flights to North American and East Asian destinations.
+In 1990, Turkish Airlines ordered five Airbus A340 aircraft with an option for five more to enable non-stop flights to North American and East Asian destinations.

-In 1993, the first Airbus A340 aircraft was delivered to Turkish Airlines.
+In 1993, Turkish Airlines received the first of the five Airbus A340 aircraft that were ordered.

 July 1994: Launched nonstop flight to New York City